mobxjs/mobx/docs/installation.md

 if (!new class { x }().hasOwnProperty('x')) throw new Error('Transpiler is not configured correctly');
 ```

+Note that for Next.js you must [customize Babel](https://nextjs.org/docs/advanced-features/customizing-babel-config) instead of TypeScript, even if your project is set up to use TypeScript.

 ## MobX on older JavaScript environments

 By default, MobX uses proxies for optimal performance and compatibility.
 However, on older JavaScript engines `Proxy` is not available (check out [Proxy support](https://kangax.github.io/compat-table/es6/#test-Proxy)).
 Examples of such are Internet Explorer (before Edge), Node.js < 6, iOS < 10, Android before RN 0.59, or Android on iOS.